 These drugs can be abused and habit-forming.
 Always take narcotics as prescribed.
 Your provider may suggest that you take your medicine only when you feel pain.

 Or, your provider may suggest taking a narcotic on a regular schedule.
 Allowing the medicine to wear off before taking more of it can make the pain more difficult to control.

-Taking narcotics to control the pain of cancer or other medical problems does not itself lead to dependence.
+Taking narcotics to control the pain of cancer or other medical problems does not itself lead to addiction.

 Store narcotics safely and securely in your home.